MLivingstone/Coursera-GettingAndCleaningData-A1/README.md

 * Uses descriptive activity names to name the activities in the data set (activity_labels)
 * Appropriately labels the data set with descriptive variable names (varnames and 'activityid','subject','activityname')
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-* The tidy dataset gives the mean measurements for subject/activity combinations.
+* The tidy dataset gives the mean of each measurement for each subject/activity combination.

-The script expects the train dataset to be in: "./UCI HAR Dataset/train", and the test dataset to be in "./UCI HAR Dataset/test"
+The script expects the train dataset to be in: "./UCI HAR Dataset/train", and the test dataset to be in "./UCI HAR Dataset/test".
 The other metadata files should be in "./UCI HAR Dataset"

 Further details about the files can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones